Trooping the Colour: Malta

-Given Malta's history as a former British dominion, the Armed Forces of Malta performs Trooping the Colour every 13 December in celebration of Republic Day at St. George's Square in Valletta, the national capital.
+Given Malta's history as a former British dominion, the Armed Forces of Malta (AFM) performs Trooping the Colour every 13 December in celebration of Republic Day at St. George's Square in Valletta, the national capital.
 The salute is taken by the President of Malta, who is the commander in chief of the AFM.

 The units that provide the colour and official band are from the 1st Regiment, Armed Forces of Malta, and the Armed Forces of Malta Band.

 Singapore

 The Singapore Armed Forces performs Trooping the Colours in the SAF Day Parade on 1 July.
-It is held on special occasions and is toned down as compared to the British version and is done after the awarding of the State Colours to the Best units of the Army, Navy and Air Force.
+It is held on special occasions, and is toned down as compared to the British version, and is done after the awarding of the State Colours to the best units of the Army, Navy, and Air Force.
 If new Colours have been consecrated on SAF day, they are usually included in the Trooping, but if otherwise, are Trooped on a separate day.
 The Escorts to the Colour (No.1 Guard) are usually formed by the Singapore Armed Forces Military Police Command's Military Police Enforcement Unit, while Nos.
 2-5 Guards are composed of personnel from the SAF National Day Parade Guard of Honour Contingents.
 Unlike the British parade, it has supporting contingents that march past as well.

 The salute is taken by the President of Singapore, the Prime Minister of Singapore, and the Chief of Defence Force, while the band in attendance is either the SAF Central Band or the SAF Ceremonial Band A (both from the Singapore Armed Forces Bands).

 The No.2 Guard is usually made up of personnel from the Singapore Army's Best Army Unit Competition winner for the current year, typically the 1st Commando Battalion, Singapore Armed Forces Commando Formation.
 Of Nos.
 3 and 4 Guards, these are, as of recent NDPs, formed up of the Republic of Singapore Navy's (RSN) Naval Diving Unit and the Republic of Singapore Air Force's (RSAF) Air Power Generation Command.
 HQ Digital and Intelligence Service began to provide No.5 Guard beginning in 2023, in honour of its formation in 2022.

 Alongside the SAF Day Trooping, it has also been performed on formation, unit or command anniversaries.

 Uganda

-The Ugandan Armed Forces performs a Trooping the Colour on Independence Day on Kololo Ceremonial Grounds in the national capital, with salute being taken by the President of Uganda.
+The Ugandan Armed Forces (UAF) performs a Trooping the Colour on Independence Day on Kololo Ceremonial Grounds in the national capital, with salute being taken by the President of Uganda.